 See this ricotta cheesecake for a crustless, 100% ricotta option.

-The final batter is thin and almost smooth as the ricotta curds will never completely disappear.
+- The final batter is thin but not completely smooth, as the ricotta curds don't fully disintegrate.

 Kitchen notes